jhwshin/arch-install-tmp/README.md

 A simple Arch Linux installer script written for myself.

-Automated installer born from frequent experimentations, reinstalls and laziness.

-Incrementally updated as I learn more ways to optimize and improve my system.

-I am still and always will be learning so please be careful not to blindly copy, paste and run commands.
+Still learning so please be careful not to blindly copy / paste commands as they may not suit and break your system.

-Read [wiki]() for more info

 ## Summary